 Office of Job Corps, Employment and Training Administration (ETA), Labor.

-You may submit comments, identified by Docket Number ETA-2014-0002, by only one of the following methods:
+You may submit comments, identified by Docket Number ETA-2019-0003, by only one of the following methods:

-Mail and hand delivery/courier: Submit comments to Lenita Jacobs-Simmons, Acting National Director, Office of Job Corps (OJC), U.S. Department of Labor, Employment and Training Administration, 200 Constitution Avenue NW., Room N- 4459, Washington, DC 20210.
+Mail and hand delivery/courier: Submit comments to Debra Carr, Acting National Director, Office of Job Corps (OJC), U.S. Department of Labor, Employment and Training Administration, 200 Constitution Avenue NW, Room N- 4459, Washington, DC 20210.
 Due to security-related concerns, there may be a significant delay in the receipt of submissions by United States Mail.
-You must take this into consideration when preparing to meet the deadline for submitting comments.
-The Department will post all comments received on http://www.regulations.gov without making any changes to the comments or redacting any information, including any personal information provided.
-The http://www.regulations.gov Web site is the Federal e-rulemaking portal and all comments posted there are available and accessible to the public.
-The Department recommends that commenters not include personal information such as Social Security Numbers, personal addresses, telephone numbers, and email addresses in their comments that they do not wish to be made public, as such submitted information will be available to the public via the http://www.regulations.gov Web site.
+You must consider this when preparing to meet the deadline for submitting comments.
+DOL will post all comments it receives on http://www.regulations.gov, including any personal information provided.
+The http://www.regulations.gov website is the Federal e-rulemaking portal and all comments posted there are available Start Printed Page 25072and accessible to the public.
+Commenters should not include personal information, such as Social Security Numbers, personal addresses, telephone numbers, and email addresses, in their comments if they do not wish to make this information public.
 Comments submitted through http://www.regulations.gov will not include the email address of the commenter unless the commenter chooses to include that information as part of his or her comment.
 It is the responsibility of the commenter to safeguard personal information.

-Instructions: All submissions received should include the Docket Number for the notice: Docket Number ETA-2014-0002.
-Please submit your comments by only one method.
-Again, please note that due to security concerns, postal mail delivery in Washington, DC may be delayed.
-Therefore, the Department encourages the public to submit comments on http://www.regulations.gov.
+Instructions: All submissions received should include the Docket Number for the Notice: Docket Number ETA-2019-0003.
+Please submit your comments using only one of the available submission methods.
+Due to security concerns, postal mail delivery in Washington, DC may be delayed.
+Therefore, DOL encourages the public to submit comments on http://www.regulations.gov.

 Start Further Info